urmil404/snakegame/README.md

-# Code for Snake -Mouse Game in HTML,CSS & Javascript
+# Code for Snake-Mouse Game in HTML,CSS & Javascript

-# This is made by Urmil89
+## This is made by URMISIR